IF the Roos abruptly ended Boomer's extraordinary career in 2016 ... THEN

 WITH the 2021 Toyota AFL Premiership season up and running, naturally, Damian Barrett's Sliding Doors is also up and about.

 So what's Damo saying about your club?
-What's he saying about the AFL?
+Who is in the firing line?
+And what's he saying about the AFL?
+You can't say that, Damo, can you?

+Oh, and be sure you tune in to AFL Daily as Nat and Damo put the spotlight on all the big issues.
 Check it out.

 IF ...